 The GDPR has improved over the past couple of years in defining what constitutes general vs. sensitive personal data.
 If you need a refresher, check out our last blog post: The GDPR: What is Considered Sensitive Personal Data?

-But what isn’t explicitly clear are the security requirements and strategies expected of organizations to be put into place in order to safeguard consumer data.
-In this post, we’ll explore exactly what the GDPR requires you to implement in terms of appropriate technical and organizational measures to ensure you process personal data securely.
+What isn’t made explicitly clear are the GDPR security requirements and strategies expected of organizations to be put into place in order to safeguard consumer data.
+And now, more than ever, companies need to be on top of ever-changing compliance laws in order to safeguard the personally identifiable information (PII) of EU consumers and avoid hefty fines.
+In this post, we’ll explore exactly what the GDPR requires of your organization to implement in terms of appropriate technical and organizational measures to ensure you process personal data securely.

 This still leaves a lot of room for interpretation.
 Meaning, you have flexibility in how you achieve certification under the GDPR e.g. your preferred tools and methodologies based on your current security posture.
 One thing made abundantly clear is encryption should be used for all personal data.
 Luckily this is a relatively low-cost tool that is highly effective.